merodriguezblanco/rest-api-style-guide/README.md

 This style guide exposes our conventions for identifying resources and how the API make use of them.

 ## Identifying REST Resources
+Resources are the heart of the design of services.
+At the most basic level, a resource is an object that represents something that could map to a record in the database, a file, a searh result, or even a procedure.

 ### Resource Types
 There are 3 basic types of resources that can be defined: